 The seminar leader(s), in consultation with the HRC Director and the Dean’s Office, will select up to 12 doctoral students who have completed their first year in a Humanities PhD program, to enroll in the seminar.
 The Mellon seminar must include students from a range of Humanities departments.
 Now that the seminar has a new structure and format, it will not provide a stipend to participants but Humanities graduate students are eligible for up to $ 1500 in research funds for travel to archives, libraries, conferences, or workshops that are pertinent to their doctoral training, which can be disbursed through August 31, 2021.
 Eligibility for these funds are contingent upon successful completion of the Mellon course.

-Tenured or tenure-track faculty in the humanities, broadly construed, are eligible to propose a seminar.
+Tenured or tenure-track faculty in the humanities are eligible to propose a seminar.